-- that as part of the enrolment process, all parents/guardians are asked whether their child has been diagnosed as being at risk of anaphylaxis or has severe allergies and clearly document this information on the child's enrolment record - if the answer is yes, the parents/guardians are required to provide an ASCIA Action Plan signed by a registered medical practitioner prior to their child's commencement at the Service - parents/guardians of an enrolled child who is diagnosed with anaphylaxis are provided with a copy of the Anaphylaxis Management Policy, Medical Conditions Policy and Administration of Medication Policy

-- that all staff members have completed ACECQA approved first aid training at least every 3 years and this is recorded with each staff member's certificate held on the Service's premises - at least one educator or nominated supervisor with a current accredited first aid certificate, emergency asthma management and emergency anaphylaxis management certificate (as approved by ACECQA) is in attendance at all times education and care is provided by the Service - that staff are provided with ASCIA anaphylaxis e-training (every two years) to provide consistent and evidence-based approaches to prevention, recognition and emergency treatment of anaphylaxis including training in the administration of the adrenaline auto-injection device (not mandated, but recommended as best practice) - all staff have undertaken training in administration of the adrenaline auto injection device and cardiopulmonary resuscitation (CPR) at least every 12 months - staff responsible for preparing, serving and supervising food for children with food allergies should undertake the National Allergy Strategy All about Allergens for CEC online food allergen management training/ or similar - that all staff members are aware of
+- that obligations under the Education and Care Services National Law and National Regulations are met - all staff, educators, students, visitors and volunteers have knowledge of and adhere to this policy - the Best practice guidelines for anaphylaxis prevention and management in children's education and care services are implemented - that as part of the enrolment process, all parents/guardians are asked whether their child has been diagnosed as being at risk of anaphylaxis or has severe allergies and clearly document this information on the child's enrolment record - if the answer is yes, the parents/guardians are required to provide an ASCIA Action Plan signed by a registered medical practitioner prior to their child's commencement at the Service - parents/guardians of an enrolled child who is diagnosed with anaphylaxis are provided with a copy of the Anaphylaxis Management Policy, Medical Conditions Policy and Administration of Medication Policy - at least one educator or nominated supervisor who holds a current accredited first aid certificate, has completed emergency asthma management training and emergency anaphylaxis management training (as approved by ACECQA) is in attendance at all times education and care is provided by the Service and is available immediately in an emergency - that staff are provided with ASCIA anaphylaxis e-training (every two years) to provide consistent and evidence-based approaches to prevention, recognition and emergency treatment of anaphylaxis including training in the administration of the adrenaline auto-injection device. - staff responsible for preparing, serving and supervising food for children with food allergies should undertake the All about Allergens for Cooks and Chefs and All about Allergens for Children's Education and Care (CEC) online courses- Food Allergy Aware Training - staff training is kept up to date in each staff member's record that all staff members are aware of - o any child at risk of anaphylaxis enrolled in the service - o the child's individual ASCIA Action Plan and its location - o symptoms and recommended immediate action for anaphylaxis and allergic reactions and, - o the location of their EpiPen® / Anapen ® device - risk minimisation strategies are discussed regularly at staff meetings - that the child's risk minimisation plan is reviewed following exposure to a known allergen while attending our OSHC Service - that a copy of this policy is provided and reviewed during each new staff member's induction process

-- o any child at risk of anaphylaxis enrolled in the service - o the child's individual ASCIA Action Plan - o symptoms and recommended immediate action for anaphylaxis and allergic reactions and, - o the location of their EpiPen® / Anapen ® device - that a copy of this policy is provided and reviewed during each new staff member's induction process - that updated information, resources, and support for managing allergies and anaphylaxis are regularly provided for families - anaphylaxis risk management plans are developed prior to any excursion or incursion consistent with Regulation 101 - ensure that at least one general use adrenaline injector is available at the Service in case of an emergency- Regulation 89.
-First Aid Kits
+- that updated information, resources, and support for managing allergies and anaphylaxis are regularly provided for families - risk assessments are developed prior to any excursion or incursion consistent with Reg.
+101 - that at least one general use adrenaline injector is available at the Service in case of an emergency-Reg.
+89. First Aid Kits [National Allergy Best Practice Guidelines] - a risk assessment is completed to determine if additional general use adrenaline devices are required [National Allergy Council's Best Practice Guidelines]